I departed from the Mormon Church, effectively if not

 Orange Ward contained some notable Utah Mormon elites, including a daughter

-of Senator Wallace Bennett and a sister of Ezra Taft Benson.
-My age cohort
+of Utah Senator Wallace Bennett and a sister of Ezra Taft Benson, later a

 “regular,” was a world-renowned audio physicist and the co-inventor of